Fundamentals of Conservation Biology and Physiology

 Read more

-- Knowledge of major physiological functions and their diversity, in interaction with the biotic or abiotic environment
+- Understand the major physiological functions and their diversity, in interaction with the biotic or abiotic environment

-- Understand structure/function relationships at different scales of the organism
+- Understand the structure/function relationships at different levels of the organism

-- Basic knowledge of conservation biology (concepts detailed in the previous section).
+- Understand the basics of conservation biology (concepts detailed in the previous section).

-- Ability to work as part of a group, formatting, critically analyzing and writing up experimental results
+- Ability to work in a group, formatting, critically analyzing, and writing up experimental results

-- Be able to develop a logical argument with a critical mind (limits, confrontation with the biblio, defense of a point of view)
+- Be able to develop a logical argument with a critical mind (limitations, comparison with the literature, defense of a point of view)

-- Produce a written scientific report, using illustrations and a presentation adapted to the audience concerned, with the help of appropriate IT tools.
+- Know how to write a scientific report, using illustrations and a presentation tailored to the target audience, with the help of appropriate IT tools.

-- Be able to discuss scientific arguments orally
+- Be able to discuss orally using scientific arguments

 - Work independently or as part of a team

-- Comply with health and safety rules in a practical room
+- Comply with the health and safety rules of a practical training room

 Read more